day8/re-frame/README.md

 `dispatch` emits an `event`.

-An re-frame `event` is a vector and, in this case, it has 2 elements: `[:delete-item 2486]`.
+A re-frame `event` is a vector and, in this case, it has 2 elements: `[:delete-item 2486]`.
 The first element, `:delete-item`, is the kind of event.
-The `rest` is optional, further data about the `event` - in this case, my made-up id, `2486`, for the item to delete.
+The rest is optional, further data about the `event` - in this case, my made-up id, `2486`, for the item to delete.

 ### Code For Domino 2